taype/model-price-repo/README.md

 # model-price-repo

-Filtered model pricing data for CRS and sub2api projects.
+Filtered model pricing data for CRS projects.
 Syncs from the upstream [litellm](https://github.com/BerriAI/litellm) pricing file on a schedule, applying configurable prefix filters to keep only the models you actually use.

 ## How it works